hemantksingh/messup-learn/Tools/Testing.md

 Integration tests can be stateful i.e. they have side effects because they often involve testing systems that manage state e.g. the file system, database or a message queue.
 Therefore an integration test does not necessarily run in isolation with other integration tests, it can span more than one process space, therefore they are I/O dependent.

-Rather than worrying about classifying a test as unit or an integration test, **may be the right question to ask is whether the test is I/O dependent?**
+Rather than worrying about classifying a test as unit or an integration test, **may be the right question to ask is whether the test is I/O dependent?** Consider using integration testing where I/O code is inseperable from the rest.
+This is appropriate for data-heavy activities:
+* ETL and data transformation pipelines
+* Data science
+* Exploratory coding and throw-away scripts

 ## Performance testing